segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 33 September 6, 2018

+**Today's Progress**: I bit the bullet and restarted the whole CSS from almost nothing.
+I kept the animations and then started rebuilding everything else.

+**Thoughts**: There is much better retention when I type things out myself instead of using copy-and-paste.
+It took me a while to get the correct order for @media only screen and (min-width: xyz).
+I was recognizing it as a whole, but not as the individual parts until I typed it out several more times.

 ### Day 32 September 5, 2018

 **Today's Progress**: Today I worked on dissecting my tech site css.
 I tried out other similar css sheets with the same html to try to identify when the problem was with the css or the html.
 I keep getting weird spacers now, usually under elements or at the end of the page.
 Like when body {height:100%} extends below the screen when there is only a sentence or two on the page.